sogeuni/sogeuni.github.io/content/abs/advanced-topics/interactive-and-non-interactive-shell-and-scripts.md

 # Stéphane Chazelas (thanks again).
 ```

-Let us consider an _interactive_ script to be one that requires input from the user, usually with [[internal-commands-and-builtins#^READREF|read]] statements (see [[internal-commands-and-builtins#^EX36|Example 15-3]]).
+Let us consider an _interactive_ script to be one that requires input from the user, usually with [[internal-commands-and-builtins#^READREF|read]] statements (see [[Example 15-3|Example 15-3]]).
 "Real life" is actually a bit messier than that.
 For now, assume an interactive script is bound to a tty, a script that a user has invoked from the console or an _xterm_.

 Init and startup scripts are necessarily non-interactive, since they must run without human intervention.
 Many administrative and system maintenance scripts are likewise non-interactive.
 Unvarying repetitive tasks cry out for automation by non-interactive scripts.